ReemaAlshehri1/Arabic_Dialects_Identification/README.md

 - `README.md` – Project documentation

 ## License

-- this project is licensed under the MIT License
+- This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.